phoebeireland/codeinstitutemilestoneproject3/README.md

 ### Styling

-The overall look of the website is
+The overall look of the website aims to promote the feeling of being outdoors.
+This is why the background for all of the pages is that of a mountainside.
+This is also why the text boxes are in semi-transparent cards.
+Obviously, I wanted the text to be easily readable by any user, but I also did not want to have a completely solid block that would hide the background image.

 ## Wireframe Designs